JdoubleG/PSL-Project1/README.md

 Only one variable (Garage_Yr_Blt) contained missing values.
 The missing values were replaced with zeros, "repairing" the data.

 ### Dropped Variables
-Several variables demonstrated little or no correlation to Sale_Price of the home, so they were dropped from the model.
+Several variables demonstrated little correlation to Sale_Price of the home:
+- Condition_2, Heating, Latitude, Longitude, Low_Qual_Fin_SF, Misc_Feature, Pool_Area, Pool_QC, Roof_Matl, Street, Utilities

+These variables lack range of values to be useful in prediction:
+- Mas_Vnr_Type, Lot_Config, Roof_Style, Pool_Area, Mo_Sold, Year_Sold

+These variables exhibited negative or no correlation to Sale_Price prediction:
+- BsmtFin_SF_1, Enclosed_Porch, Kitchen_AbvGr, Misc_Val, BmstFin_SF_2

 ### Nominal Variables
 Categorical variables utilizing levels of nominal values were converted to distinct binary variables (one-hot encoding) with each binary variable representing one nominal value in the original variable.
 For each converted categorical variable, K-1 binary variables were generated where K is the number of levels in the variable when K > 2.

 ### Winsor Method
 Numeric variables demonstrating high correlation to Sale_Price but containing extreme outliers were processed using the winsor method to clamp outliers to specify quantiles.

 ### Logarithmic Transformation
 We identified several variables with a relationship appearing logarithmic to Sale_Price, however, due to the strong performance of our models before adding the logarithmic transformations, we decided against transforming any data logarithmically.